largack/commit-logger/README.md

 **Happy coding!** 🚀 Your commits will now be automatically logged and explained.

-Testing version 1.0.1
+Testing version 1.0.2
-Change: I have shared the sheet to our service email.
+Change: Commit Logger worked for the first time.